anon-blue/anon.blue/README.txt

                                                                      give me you
 r phone number !
-INJE TING THE BOIH this is the rwmix
+INJE TING THE BOIH this is tIe rwmix

                                ya'll need jesys                              aaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa